BarPupko/Knee-Care/README.md

 The project's repository is organized as follows:

 Knee-Care/
-├── Firebase-ESP/                 # Firmware for ESP32 to interface with Firebase ├── JavaScript/                   # JavaScript files for web application functionality ├── Working-mpu6050-to-Firebase/  # Code for transmitting MPU6050 sensor data to Firebase ├── CSS/                          # Stylesheets for the web application ├── HTML/                         # HTML files for the web interface ├── Images/                       # Project-related images and media files ├── Docs/                         # Documentation and design-related materials ├── LICENSE                       # License file for the project ├── README.md                     # Overview and details of the project
+├── firebase-esp/                 # ESP32 firmware interfacing with Firebase
+├── javascript/                   # JavaScript files for web application functionality ├── working-mpu6050-to-firebase/  # Code for transmitting MPU6050 sensor data to Firebase ├── css/                          # Stylesheets for the web application ├── html/                         # HTML files for the web interface ├── images/                       # Project-related images and media files ├── docs/                         # Documentation and design-related materials ├── license                       # License file for the project ├── readme.md                     # Overview and details of the project

 ## Security and Privacy